saalfeldlab/parallel-elastic-alignment/doc/manual.md

 		./submit-align-overlapping-projects-pair-jobs ls-sorted.txt 100

+On our cluster, a low number of projects will not open correctly, triggering a Sax XML-Parser exception.
+Reasons may be manyfold and today beyond my access.
+Therefore, resubmit all jobs that haven't delivered a result:

+		./submit-align-overlapping-projects-pair-jobs-if-not-exists ls-sorted.txt 100

 Then, create the job to accumulate the transformations and update the joint bounding box for all ranges:

                 ./create-apply-aligned-overlapping-projects-job ls-sorted.txt 100